Some days your sciatic nerve pain may be just a dull ache. Other days sciatic pain is constant, sharp and has you looking everywhere for relief.

 When to use heat therapy for sciatica pain relief

-Heat is for healing, but it usually doesn’t feel good on a new injury.
+Heat is for healing, but it usually doesn’t feel good when you first apply it to a new painful area.
 So, hold off on heat therapy until the sharp pain of sciatica starts to go away – usually within a couple of days.

 Both dry heat and moist heat are options for sciatic pain relief.
 Dry heat includes things like heating pads, heat wraps, heat patches and saunas.
 Moist heat is when water is involved – warm baths, hot showers, steam towels or moist heat packs.

-In most cases, 15-20 minutes of heat therapy should be enough for your sciatica.
+In most cases, 15-20 minutes of heat is enough to provide some relief.
 But if your pain is severe, you can apply low-level heat for 30 minutes to 2 hours.

 Here’s what heat therapy does:

-- Increases circulation – Heat opens up blood vessels, increasing the blood flow, oxygen and nutrients to the injury.
+- Increases circulation – Heat opens up blood vessels, increasing the blood flow, oxygen and nutrients to the to the area of pain.
 This helps speed up healing.
 But if you use heat therapy on a new injury, all that extra blood flow can actually worsen inflammation and make your injury hurt more.

 - Relaxes muscles – Applying heat to your muscles relaxes them, improving the flexibility of your muscles and joints.
 When your muscles are relaxed, you’re also less likely to have painful muscle spasms.